-Again, this assertion does not respond in any way to the substance of this proceeding.
+This assertion does not respond to the substance of this proceeding.
 Whether or not TEHOA directed that "tree work" not impact nesting birds is irrelevant to the finding necessary for issuance of a Cease and Desist Order pursuant to Section 30810 of the Coastal Act, and does not address the issue of undertaking development activities without a Coastal Development Permit.

-Even if this was a valid defense (TEHOA directing tree work to not impact nesting birds), which it is not, the unpermitted activity was, in fact, despite the assertion above, undertaken during the exact time of active nesting.
-In fact, on numerous site visits conducted by Commission staff and/or staff of the CDFG on May 24th, June 2nd, June 23rd, and August 23rd of this year, staff of both agencies clearly witnessed and documented up to eight active nests of herons and egrets and many egrets and herons roosting in the trees.
+Even if this was a valid defense (TEHOA directing tree work to not impact nesting birds), which it is not, the unpermitted activity was, in fact, undertaken during the exact time of active nesting.
+On numerous site visits conducted by Commission staff and/or staff of the CDFG on May 24th, June 2nd, June 23rd, and August 23rd of this year, staff of both agencies clearly witnessed and documented up to eight active nests of herons and egrets and many egrets and herons roosting in the trees.
 During the site visits Commission staff identified several active nests located immediately above branches that were cut by TEHOA.
-Obviously, even if TEHOA directed the "tree work" to not impact active nests, and even if this were a valid defense for issuance of a Cease and Desist Order, the removal and trimming of the trees obviously was conducted during a time and in a location where there were at least eight active nesting sites and there actions clearly impacted those nests.
+Even if TEHOA directed the "tree work" to not impact active nests, and even if this were a valid defense for issuance of a Cease and Desist Order, the removal and trimming of the trees was conducted during a time and in a location where there were at least eight active nesting sites and their actions clearly impacted those nests.
 As described in Exhibit #6 of this Staff Report, egrets and herons have a long nesting period, beginning as early as late December and ending in early September, and are found to roost year round.

 In addition, as described in the Memorandum of Dr. Jonna Engel, dated 27 September 2006, attached as Exhibit #6 of this staff report, herons and egrets are normally shy and reclusive birds that are sensitive to human disturbance.
 Herons and egrets select nest sites difficult for mammalian predators to reach and in areas distant or removed from disturbance.
 In urban areas this translates into tall trees.
-In southern California the average nest height for Great Egrets is 88 feet (2).
-Raccoons are one of the top heron and egret nest predators in southern California.
-Tall trees are the main deterrent to raccoon predation.
+Tall trees are the main deterrent to mammalian predation.
 Dense foliage that provides camouflage and protection is also important in southern California as a deterrent to predation from birds such as crows, who prey on eggs and chicks.